deepaksannurkards22-source/deepaksannurkards22-source/README.md

 ## 🚀 Long-Term Vision

-To grow into a Machine Learning Engineer and future eventually as a Data Scientist.
+To evolve into a Machine Learning Engineer and eventually lead data strategy and AI-driven innovation at scale.

 ---